CONEWAGO TOWNSHIP BOARD OF SUPERVISORS

-MINUTES of February 9, 2005 - A motion by Shelly second by Rochat to approve the minutes of February 9, 2005 as submitted with correction to amount of protective beams from $75.00 to $175.00.
+MINUTES of January 3, 2005 - motion by Shelly second by Rochat to approve the minutes of January 3, 2005 as submitted with correction to equipment rental rates for loader should be $94.00.
 Motion carried.

-TREASURER'S REPORT - February 28, 2005 - A motion by Shelly second by Brandt to approve the Treasurer's Report dated February 28, 2005 subject to audit.
+TREASURER'S REPORT - January 31, 2005 - A motion by Rochat second by Brandt to approve the Treasurer's Report dated January 31, 2005 subject to audit.
 Motion carried.

 SUBDIVISION/ENGINEERING FEES REPORT - Billing all up-to-date.